Local Campus Resources

 • Huddle study spaces

-Local Libraries
+Northeastern Library & Local Public Libraries

 The Silicon Valley area has two public library systems.
 Both the San Jose Public Library and Santa Clara County Library District also offer a number of services available to members, including books, DVDs, and music rentals, print services, study and research space, and author events.